wtraylor/modular_megafauna_model/docs/design.md

 The class \ref Fauna::SimulationUnit contains a habitat and the herbivore populations (\ref Fauna::PopulationList).

 A herbivore population instantiates new herbivore objects in the function \ref Fauna::PopulationInterface::establish().
-For cohort and individual herbivores, there are simple helper classes to construct new objects: \ref CreateHerbivoreCohort and \ref CreateHerbivoreIndividual.
+For cohort and individual herbivores, there are simple helper classes to construct new objects: \ref Fauna::CreateHerbivoreCohort and \ref Fauna::CreateHerbivoreIndividual.
 The `establish()` function is called by the simulation framework (\ref Fauna::World).
 In this design, the framework is only responsible for triggering the spawning of herbivores.
 How the reproduce and die is managed by the herbivore class itself, and the corresponding population and creator class.